erasmospunk/cv/GiannisDzegoutanis.md

 # Dzegoutanis Giannis
 Hi, I am a professional software developer based in the beautiful city of Bologna, Italy.
-I started programming from when I was 15 years old and my first programming language was C. My email is yiannis.dzegoutanis@gmail.com, you can follow me on Twitter (@erasmospunk), check out my Github projects (https://github.com/erasmospunk) or visit my blog www.erasmospunk.com.
+I started programming when I was 15 years old and my first programming language was C. After all these years I developed a strong capacity to solve problems and to learn at blazing-fast speeds.
+My email is yiannis.dzegoutanis@gmail.com, you can follow me on Twitter (@erasmospunk), check out my Github projects (https://github.com/erasmospunk) or visit my blog www.erasmospunk.com.
 Born on 1984.

 ## Commercial work experience
 - November 2011 to present - Senior software engineer and shareholder of map2app.com